iamalbertly/BackTabNavigator/README.md

 - Easy-to-use popup interface for managing settings and domain list
 - Mode changes apply immediately to all open tabs
 - Usage tracking for potential future features
+- Shift-click override: Holding the Shift key while clicking a link will open the link normally, without the extension's functionality

 ## Installation